|Luxury Rating:||4.2 / 5|

 American Express Customer Service Ratings

-Other Notable Features: Free airport lounge access, $100 Global Entry or $85 TSA Precheck credit, no foreign transaction fees (See rates and fees), $200 Uber credit, $100 hotel credit, Hilton Honors gold status, complimentary Eats Pass from Uber, platinum concierge service, car rental insurance, car rental perks and discounts, luxury hotel perks and discounts, exclusive events and services, travel protections, purchase protections, $100 Sake Fifth Avenue credit
+Other Notable Features: Free airport lounge access, $179 CLEAR credit, $100 Global Entry or $85 TSA Precheck credit, no foreign transaction fees (See rates and fees), up to $200 Uber credit, up to $200 hotel credit, up to $240 digital entertainment credits, up to $300 Equinox credit, Hilton Honors gold status, Uber VIP status, platinum concierge service, car rental insurance, car rental perks and discounts, luxury hotel perks and discounts, exclusive events and services, trip cancellation/interruption insurance, trip delay insurance, purchase protections, up to $100 Sake Fifth Avenue credit

-From generous travel credits to elite status with one of the largest hotel brands, the Platinum card is designed to take the stress out of vacationing, and with COVID-19 vaccinations rolling out nationwide, the Amex Platinum could be exactly what you need to make your dream trip a reality in 2021.
+From generous travel credits to elite status with one of the largest hotel brands, the Platinum card is designed to take the stress out of vacationing and it could be exactly what you need to make your dream trip a reality in 2021.

 But is the Amex Platinum worth it for you?
 Read on to see whether the card’s value justifies its cost and where it stands compared to other rewards credit cards.